Skip to main content

 Total aggregate valueApproximately $25.75 million

-The Supplemental Auction Results Notice later corrected the backup bidder for the machinery-and-equipment lot, naming Tiger Capital Group LLC and Liquidity Services, Inc. rather than the party listed in the earlier notice.
+The Supplemental Auction Results Notice later corrected the backup bidder for the machinery-and-equipment lot, naming Tiger Capital Group LLC and Liquidity Services, Inc. at a $1.8 million backup bid rather than the party listed in the earlier notice.
+The auction record also reflected competitive but unsuccessful interest in the operating platform: NEC Bio, B.V. stood as the $16 million backup bidder for the "Vector" assets, while Seattle Project held backup positions on the "Edge" assets at $5 million and the Binder IP at $1.25 million.
 Investing.com's auction report and later sale-completion report tracked the same split between Seattle Project's cash purchase and the lenders' credit bids.

 The court entered a sale order for the Hercules APA on December 20 and a separate sale order for the Seattle Project transaction on December 23.
-Bloomberg Law's auction coverage tracked the same structure: secured lenders used credit bids to take equipment and specified IP, while Seattle Project bought the broader operating asset package.
+Public reporting on the auction tracked the same split outcome: secured lenders used credit bids to take equipment and specified IP, while Seattle Project bought the broader operating asset package.

 DIP financing claims received $16.725 million in cash and converted $5.375 million into new equity interests in the reorganized debtor.
 The liquidating trust received a $2.05 million initial distribution, made up of the $350,000 convenience-claims cap and $1.7 million earmarked for the first Class 5 distribution.
-The Confirmation Order approved that structure on April 3, 2025, and the SEC 8-K reporting the effective date and equity cancellation confirmed that the plan went effective the next day.
+The Confirmation Order approved that structure on April 3, 2025, and the effective-date 8-K said the plan went effective on April 4, 2025.

 Before confirmation, the U.S. Trustee challenged the third-party release and injunction language in its objection to the amended disclosure statement, arguing that an accepting creditor's failure to opt out should not be treated as consent.
 The debtors responded by narrowing the record around affirmative acceptance and opt-out mechanics, and the Confirmation Order found the release structure consensual as applied to creditors that voted to accept and did not opt out.